 - Statement about company shutting down

-- Art Hockey: my first game released with Corona
+- Art Hockey: my first game released with Solar2D

-Corona SDK is a free game engine for 2D games, using the Lua programming language, and specializing in mobile games.
+Solar2D (formerly Corona SDK) is a free game engine for 2D games, using the Lua programming language, and specializing in mobile games.

 (Before Corona Labs shut down, it was mostly free, but you had to pay to gain access to the source code and remove a few tiny restrictions.
 But as I just explained: that’s not the case anymore.)